FemboyPrime/Collect-The-Rocks/README.md

 Instructions:

-Collect as many rocks as you can in under fifteen seconds
+Collect as many rocks as you can in under 3 seconds

 Technologies

 Simple GE

 Citations